 As funding for museums seems to be shrinking and becoming increasingly competitive year over year, fundraising has become vital for our institutions.
 The power is in the people, truly.
-The events of 2020 have demonstrated the importance of communicating the relevance and importance of your museum to the public and relying on those audiences to support digitally from near and far.
+The events of recent years have demonstrated the importance of communicating the relevance and importance of your museum to the public and relying on those audiences to support digitally from near and far.

 When people hear the term “fundraising”, visions of dropping a fiver into clear boxes sprinkled throughout galleries, getting call to action letters in the post and even gala events featuring silent auctions and opportunities to see exhibitions after-hours are called to mind.
 However, while these methods are still valid, digital fundraising has been gaining traction within the cultural sector over the past few decades and with good reason.